rewalo/BeanModManager/README.md

 - To add a mod, open an issue or pull request.
 - To remove a mod, request removal via issue.
 - For bugs or feature requests, submit an issue on GitHub.
+- For real-time support and discussions, join our [Discord server](https://discord.gg/2V6Vn4KCRf).

 ---